ARION

 Emma narrowed her eyes at him.
 “What are you not saying?”

 The lynx looked up at the bear and met her gaze without flinching.
-He leveled a hand and gestured toward their daughter.
+He gestured toward their daughter.
 The white fox was preparing a sedative for the next ewe to be implanted with a thawed embryo and the horseman picked up another goat from the back of a work truck.

 “We challenged Robeson’s decision to stay here and it backfired,” he grumbled.
 “We refused to do our duties and he simply got someone else without making any concessions about returning to Earth.
 Even if he hadn’t tasked Piale, he would have given it to either of those guys anyway since they have the experience.
 Our hand was weak and he knew it.”